Chart Color Schemes

 Population growth drivers in Guildford are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, the suburb of Guildford (NSW) had an estimated population of around 26,372 as of Feb 2026.
-This reflects a growth of 2,281 people since the 2021 Census, which reported a population of 24,091.
-The change is inferred from AreaSearch's estimate of 25,351 residents following examination of ABS's latest ERP data release in June 2024 and an additional 100 validated new addresses since the Census date.
-This results in a density ratio of 4,485 persons per square kilometer, placing Guildford in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 9.5% since the 2021 census exceeded both the state's (7.8%) and Greater Sydney's growth rates, marking it as a growth leader in the region.
-Overseas migration contributed approximately 56% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Guildford (NSW) has an estimated population of around 26,372 as of Feb 2026.
+This reflects an increase of 2,281 people (9.5%) since the 2021 Census, which reported a population of 24,091 people.
+The change is inferred from the resident population of 25,351, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 100 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,485 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+Guildford's 9.5% growth since the 2021 census exceeded the state (7.8%), along with the Greater Sydney, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.00000000000001% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilised.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth is projected for the suburb, with an expected expansion of 3,535 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 10.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, an above median population growth of national statistical areas is projected, with the suburb expected to expand by 3,571 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 9.7% over the 17 years.

 Frequently Asked Questions - Population